RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 A DAM is a Layer 7 tool.
 All the other options are incorrect.

-### Question # 40 - Database activity monitors (DAMs) can be used to reduce the potential success of _______________ attacks.
+### [important knowledge] Question # 40 - Database activity monitors (DAMs) can be used to reduce the potential success of _______________ attacks.
 A. SQL injection.
 B. Cross-site scripting.
 C. Insecure direct-object reference.
 D. Social engineering.
 Answer: A.

-DAMs can be used to reduce the possibility that SQL injection attacks will be successful.
+**DAMs can be used to reduce the possibility that SQL injection attacks will be successful.
-DAMs do not protect against cross-site scripting, insecure direct-object reference, or social engineering attacks in any way,
+DAMs do not protect against cross-site scripting, insecure direct-object reference, or social engineering attacks in any way**,

 so options B, C, and D are incorrect.

-### Question # 41 - Which security tool can perform content inspection of Secure File Transfer Protocol (SFTP) communications?
+### [very important] Question # 41 - Which security tool can perform content inspection of Secure File Transfer Protocol (SFTP) communications?
 A. Web application firewall (WAF).
 B. Database activity monitor (DAM).
 C. Extensible Markup Language (XML) gateway.
 D. Single sign-on (SSO).
 Answer: C.

-The XML gateway can provide this functionality; it acts as a reverse proxy and can perform content inspection on many traffic protocols.
+[important] **The XML gateway can provide this functionality; it acts as a reverse proxy and can perform content inspection on many traffic protocols**.
-The WAF and DAM are also security tools that inspect traffic but do not usually handle SFTP content, so options A and B are incorrect.
+**The WAF and DAM are also security tools that inspect traffic but do not usually handle SFTP content**, so options A and B are incorrect.

 Option D, single sign-on, concerns authentication functions, not communications traffic, and is only a distractor in this context.

 ### Question # 42 - To deploy a set of microservices to clients instead of building one monolithic application, it is best to use a(n) _______________ to coordinate client requests.